fluhus/blini/paper/paper.md

 In modern metagenomics, researchers often generate hundreds of thousands of redundant metagenome-assembled genomes (MAGs) across different samples.
-In [@pasolli2019extensive] for example, over 150,000 MAGs were de-replicated into about 5,000 species-level bins.
+In [@pasolli2019extensive] for example, over 150,000 MAGs were dereplicated into about 5,000 species-level bins.
 Such clustering operations typically require many compute hours, which can grow quadratically with the size of the input, when using classical clustering algorithms.